Section 4 Use of the medicine in practice

 The market-share approach estimates the extent of the current market represented by the proposed patient indication and, consequently, the share likely to be taken by the proposed medicine.
 It is likely to be the most suitable approach where a medicine will completely substitute existing PBS-listed medicines.

 In contrast with the epidemiological approach, the market-share approach allows an abbreviated presentation of information, where justified by an expectation of no market growth following listing, or provides an alternative way of generating estimates to compare with the epidemiological approach.

 The key issue with estimates built on the market-share approach is whether the current market or market growth rate is expected to increase because of listing the proposed medicine on the PBS.
 If not, a medicine listed on a cost-minimisation basis would usually have a negligible effect on the net financial impact on the PBS, but may have financial impacts on other parts of the Australian Government health budget.
 Exceptions where medicines listed on a cost-minimisation basis may have net financial impact include:

 - different MBS items required with the use of the new medicine – change in MBS costs

-- different restriction level from the currently listed medicine – change in Australian Government Department of Human Services (DHS) costs.
+- different restriction level from the currently listed medicine – change in Services Australia (previously called DHS) costs.

 In each of these circumstances, or if the proposed medicine is likely to increase the market size or its growth rate, it is critical to estimate the extent of this likely increase.